Raccai/Password-Gen-R/README.md

 # Password-Gen-R 🧑‍💻
 ## What is it?
 How does it work, huh? 🤔
-Before we get into that, you may check it out [here](https://raccai.github.io/Password-Gen-R/):
+Before we get into that, you may check it out [here](https://raccai.github.io/Password-Gen-R/), [here](https://raccai.github.io/Password-Gen-R/), and [here](https://raccai.github.io/Password-Gen-R/). <br />
-Password-Gen-R generates a password for you with a few simple clicks and provides you the options to include at least one 1 of the following in the generation of your password:
+Now, Password-Gen-R generates a password for you with a few simple clicks and provides you the options to include at least **1** of the following in the generation of your password:
 - Uppercase Letters
 - Lowercase Letters
 - Symbols